This is a ‘Complete Buyer’s Guide’ to help you through the process of buying a new bed and mattress in 2022.

 - Type of mattress (mattress in a box, retail store)

 If you’re buying a mattress from a retail store, delivery times depend greatly on stock availability.
 If your product is in stock, delivery can usually be done within a week or so.
 If it needs to be ordered from the manufacturer, it can take much longer (e.g. 4-6 weeks).
-Delivery cost to metro areas is usually around $80, but delivery to regional areas can be much more expensive (e.g. $300).

 14. Warranties

-Most mattresses over about $1000 (Queen size) will have a 10 year warranty to cover any major defects.
 These warranties must comply with Australian Consumer Law, and further details can be found on the ACCC (Australian Competition & Consumer Commission) website.
-Keep in mind that some cheaper mattresses will have a very short warranty (e.g. 1 year) or no warranty at all.

 Warranty issues are further complicated when customers choose a product that ends up not being suitable for them (e.g. too firm or too soft).
 This emphasises the importance of choosing a mattress that is suitable for your needs.